dimTsourounis/FKD/README.md

 ## Step 1: Training images

 The goal is to extract multiple image samples from each text form, which contains handwritten text.
+The initial raw text data come from the publicly available CVL-database, where 310 writers fill in 5-10 lines of predefined text on page-forms [2].
 The extracted images should be in a format that can convey distinctive information of the writer’s handwriting style, without necessarily including full words.
-The detailed specially designed procedure to simulate signatures from  text data could be found in [1].
+The detailed specially designed process to simulate signatures from  text data could be found in [1].

 In brief, the following procedures are applied:
 a.
 Convert the text forms to grayscale.